J00ky/Arduino-XP-BMS-MkII/README.md

 * Identified modules are listed by ID#, model type, and serial number during initial communications.
 * Compatible for Rev. 1 (black) and Rev. 2 (green) models.
 * Any comms failure, including BMS disconnection, will result in BMS sending the wakeup command but battery system config info is retained for faster system recovery.
+* "Poor man's balancing" - send a digital signal on pin 17 to the battery charger to switch into constant voltage mode.
+Signal is triggered by the following logic:
+  1. monitor all module voltages and look for the module with the lowest voltage (this is the minimum module voltage)
+  2. check for modules with cell voltages >3.28V AND total voltage is >100mV higher than the minimum module voltage
+  2. trigger balancing on any module where voltage is >100mV higher than the minimum module voltage AND the identified module has a min cell voltage >3.28V
+  3. maintain balancing until minimum module voltage is within 100mV of the identified balancing module This method of balancing (setting CV mode) relies on the voltage relaxation effect, this is expected to be very slow.
+  While this balancing mode is on, the "over voltage" LED will flash.

 Still designed to provide monitoring of Valence XP batteries in order to:
 * Keep the Valence internal BMS awake so the intra-module balancing is active.